 I am a tutor for some of the CIEP’s online courses and have been involved in developing the CIEP’s curriculum.
-I also teach a series of webinars for the CIEP: Efficient Editing and Copyediting 1: Introduction.
+I also teach two series of webinars for the CIEP: Efficient Editing and Copyediting 1: Introduction.
 Since September 2022 I have been Training Director for the CIEP.

 I have a doctorate in the history of science (University of Cambridge) and I am a published author of books, academic book chapters, and journal articles.

 I have held various research and curatorial posts in national and provincial museums, including six years as the curator of the Bill Douglas Centre Museum at the University of Exeter.

 If you are interested in my services, please contact me by email at email@example.com.
 I aim to reply within 48 hours to all enquiries.
 It will help if you can give me some information about your project in your message – how long it is, how soon you need the work to be done, and whether you have a particular publisher or journal in mind.
 I am happy to provide a free no-obligation quote, but I will need a sample of the material to do that.